 Invest in high-quality hair extensions.
 Though costly, premium-quality hair lasts long and there is a reduced risk of allergies on the scalp.
 You also need to talk to your stylist and ask him/ her to loosen up the braids for the scalp to have some breathing room.
 If you are unsure of the stylist’s ability to braid loosely, you might want to apply a gel to your edges so that they are not touched or tugged.

 Also, you don’t need the longest hair extensions.
+You may also want to have a Short Lace Front Wigs if you feel like getting crazy.
 And also, you shouldn’t let them stay on for more than three months.
 Remember that your hair needs oxygen delivered to scalp for healthy growth and so, you must give your hair and scalp a good wash.

 Lastly, you should consider using a weaving cap once the hair is braided to prevent the needle from going directly into your hair.
 Doing this ensures that you have space for growth and moisture.
 You also need to lay off ponytails because they exert a lot of tension on the hair that is already tightly braided.

 Let the edges breathe

 Most times, the best way for you to encourage your edges to grow is by leaving the edges alone.
 Yes, don’t touch them and let your edges relax.
 So, once in a while, even if you love trying out different extensions, just let your hair breath.
 Let your hair down and let air flow through it.
 Alternatively, you could ask your stylist to put the extension but leave out your edges.